See how annoying that pop up is! Think of that when you're adding them to your own site...

 A note on email content

 Many email inboxes do not show images, or have this setting turned off.
-If your style is visual and beautiful, then you may need to moderate your output to more text based style, or flip the script the other way, use embedded video/image and force a curious reader/vier to double click and reveal your message.
+If your style is visual and beautiful, then you may need to moderate your output to more text based style, or flip the script the other way, use embedded video/image and force a curious reader/viewer to double click and reveal your message.

 On the positive side, links work well.
 It is possible to send nice linked emails, offering deep product information without overloading anyone's attention span.